burakbayramli/kod/nomadicterrain/README.md

 ## Elevation

+From `/lineelev`, you can get elevation data displayed starting from your location along points on a line pointing to any bearing chosen by the user.
+Data comes from Google Elevation API.
+Make sure EA is enabled for the api key (project) you entered in the config file.

-It is expensive to get and store elevation data granular enough to be useful on the phone.
-We can create elevation / topographic models from sampled elevation data taken from Google Elevation API.
+But it is expensive to get and store elevation data granular enough to be useful, for an entire terrain on the phone that can show mountains and contour lines.
+We need to create elevation / topographic models from sampled elevation data taken from Google Elevation API.
+The method below uses Radial Basis Functions method to interpolate elevation data for any point in a region modeled by RBF.

 First create the main table `create_elev_table` which will be created in file defined in parameter `elevdb``.
 We take and store 40k sample